 Expectations for the Hunt

-You will need only a moderate level of physical conditioning to enjoy this hunt.
+You will need only a low to moderate level of physical conditioning to enjoy this hunt.

 What are reasonable expectations?
 If you will hunt with us, we will get you a shot opportunity at a 26-inch or better Axis.
 How much better is where the hunt comes in.
 Long brow tines and good mass characterize the better bucks in this area.
 We plan to hunt for 30-inch class and better deer.